12 Accounting Jobs for Accounting Majors to Consider

 11. Financial Analyst

 Financial analysts are responsible for examining financial data in order to provide information and guidance to businesses or individuals on business and investment decisions.
 They are employed within the financial industry by investment banks and firms and outside of the financial industry by smaller banks, insurance companies, and real estate brokerages.
 Financial analysts will examine trends in the market and individual companies’ statements to compile investment recommendations.
-Financial analysts typically must have a bachelor’s degree in any field related to finance or business, including accounting.
+For a career as a financial analysts, typically you must have a bachelor’s degree in any field related to finance or business, including accounting.

 Median annual wage: $84,300